-On July 23, 2021, plaintiff William J. Brown, a former employee and a shareholder of Matterport, Inc. (now known as Matterport Operating, LLC) ("Legacy Matterport"), sued Legacy Matterport, Gores Holdings VI, Inc. (now known as Matterport, Inc.), Maker Merger Sub Inc., Maker Merger Sub II, LLC, and Legacy Matterport directors R.J.
-Pittman, David Gausebeck, Matt Bell, Peter Hebert, Jason Krikorian, Carlos Kokron and Michael Gustafson (collectively, the "Defendants") in the Court of Chancery of the State of Delaware.
-The plaintiff's initial complaint claimed that Defendants imposed invalid transfer restrictions on his shares of Matterport stock in connection with the merger transactions between Matterport, Inc. and Legacy Matterport (the "Transfer Restrictions"), and that Legacy Matterport's board of directors violated their fiduciary duties in connection with a purportedly misleading letter of transmittal.
-The initial complaint sought damages and costs, as well as a declaration from the court that he may freely transfer his shares of Class A common stock of Matterport received in connection with the merger transactions.
+On July 23, 2021, plaintiff William J. Brown, a former employee and a stockholder of Matterport, Inc. (now known as Matterport Operating, LLC) ("Legacy Matterport"), sued Legacy Matterport, Gores Holdings VI, Inc. (now known as Matterport, Inc.), Maker Merger Sub Inc., Maker Merger Sub II, LLC, and Legacy Matterport directors R.J.
+Pittman, David Gausebeck, Matt Bell, Peter Hebert, Jason Krikorian, Carlos Kokron and Michael Gustafson (collectively, the "Brown Defendants") in the Court of Chancery of the State of Delaware.
+On September 3, 2021, the plaintiff filed an amended complaint advancing three counts.
+The plaintiff's complaint claimed that Brown Defendants imposed invalid transfer restrictions on his shares of Matterport stock in connection with the Gores Merger transactions between Matterport, Inc. and Legacy Matterport (the "Transfer Restrictions"), and that Legacy Matterport's board of directors violated their fiduciary duties in connection with a purportedly misleading letter of transmittal.
+The complaint sought damages and costs. as well as a declaration from the court that he may freely transfer his shares of Class A common stock of Matterport received in connection with the Gores Merger transactions.
 An expedited trial regarding the facial validity of the Transfer Restrictions took place in December 2021.
 On January 11, 2022, the court issued a ruling that the Transfer Restrictions did not apply to the plaintiff.
-The opinion did not address the validity of the Transfer Restrictions more broadly.
+The opinion did not address the validity of the Transfer Restrictions more broadly or whether Brown suffered any damages as a result of the Transfer Restrictions.
 Matterport filed a notice of appeal of the court's ruling on February 8, 2022, and a hearing was held in front of the Delaware Supreme Court on July 13, 2022, after which the appellate court affirmed the lower court's ruling.
-Separate proceedings regarding the plaintiff's remaining claims are pending.
-The plaintiff filed a Third Amended Complaint on September 16, 2022, which asserts the causes of action described above but omits as defendants Maker Merger Sub Inc., Maker Merger Sub II, LLC, and Legacy Matterport directors David Gausebeck, Matt Bell, and Carlos Kokron, and adds an additional cause of action alleging that Matterport, Inc. violated the Delaware Uniform Commercial Code by failing to timely register Brown's requested transfer of Matterport, Inc. shares.
-The remaining defendants' answer to the Third Amended Complaint was filed on November 9, 2022, and the parties have completed discovery.
-Trial was held in November 2023 and a post-trial hearing was held on February 22, 2024.
+Separate proceedings regarding the plaintiff's remaining claims, including the amount of any damages suffered by Brown were the subject of the second phase of the case.
+The Company's position was that Brown did not suffer any damages as he would have sold his shares as soon as possible after the Gores Merger transaction closed had the Company not prevented him from trading based on its application of the Transfer Restrictions.
+The plaintiff filed a Third Amended Complaint on September 16, 2022, which asserted the causes of action described above but omitted as defendants Maker Merger Sub Inc., Maker Merger Sub II, LLC, and Legacy Matterport directors David Gausebeck, Matt Bell, and Carlos Kokron, and added an additional cause of action alleging that Matterport, Inc. violated the Delaware Uniform Commercial Code by failing to timely register the plaintiff's requested transfer of Matterport, Inc. shares.
+The remaining defendants' answer to the Third Amended Complaint was filed on November 9, 2022.
+Trial was held in November 2023 and a posttrial hearing was held on February 22, 2024.
+On May 28, 2024, the court ruled that Matterport had a reasonable basis to deny the plaintiff's November 2021 demand that the transfer restrictions be removed from his shares, and that the plaintiff lacked standing on whether the transfer restrictions complied with Delaware law.
+However, the court awarded Brown \$79.1 million plus pre- and post-judgment interest as damages for losses caused by Matterport's initial refusal to issue freely transferable shares.
+The Company recorded an aggregate litigation expense of \$95.0 million in our consolidated statement of operations for the three and six months ended June 30, 2024.
+On July 29, 2024, the Company filed a notice of appeal of the court's ruling to the Delaware Supreme Court.